andreaschuch/games/README.md

 # How to run this project
 python Experiment.py

-# How to generate the documentation
+# how to generate the documentation
 1. doxygen Doxyfile
 2. Open file index.html in folder html.